ThomasMott/fg/reading/index.md

 layout: layouts/page.njk
 ---

-## Reading list for aspiring designers.
+# <span>Reading list</span> for <span>aspiring designers</span>.

 <br>

-Here is a comprehensive list of books that I have read to create posts for this blog.
+## Here is a comprehensive list of books that I have read to create posts for this blog.

-I highly recommend them if you are truly interested in peeling back the design curtain a little further.
+### I highly recommend them if you are truly interested in peeling back the design curtain a little further.

 <br>